 Aubrie Girou is an Associate at the firm and a member of our Wills, Estates + Trusts Practice Group.

 Aubrie’s practice focuses on estate planning, administration and litigation.
 She represents clients on estate, trust and incapacity matters.
-She also advises clients on incapacity and estate planning matters and assists clients with complex estate administrations.
+She also advises clients on incapacity and estate planning and assists clients with complex estate administrations.
 Her experience in litigation and administration directly informs her ability to provide thoughtful and appropriate planning advice.

 At Alexander Holburn, Aubrie is a member of the Women’s Forum, a group dedicated to promoting business development and networking opportunities among our female lawyers, support staff and clients.